 Between the letters, phone calls, and emails borrowers get from companies claiming to want to help with student loan debt, it can be confusing to figure out which companies and claims are legitimate.

 So what's the scoop on MOHELA?
 It's a legit loan servicer, and, if you've heard of them, they may be responsible for your federal loans.
-Here's how to find out whether they're your provider and how to contact them if you need help managing your payments.
+Here's what you need to know.

-MOHELA, or the Missouri Higher Education Loan Authority, is one of the nine federal service loan providers.
-That means they are in charge of services, including handling repayment and communication, on federal student loans on behalf of the U.S. Dept. of Education.
+MOHELA, or the Missouri Higher Education Loan Authority, is one of the nine federal student loan servicers.
+That means they are in charge of handling repayment and communication on federal student loans on behalf of the U.S. Dept. of Education.

 The company manages roughly 1.5 million accounts and handles $31.8 billion in student loan debt.
 As such, they receive and track payments, work with borrowers to adjust their repayment schedules, and assist in forbearance and determent requests.